hermesthecat/sourcegraph2api/src/controllers/README.md

-# Controllers Klasörü
+# Controllers Folder

-Bu klasör, uygulamanın "C" (Controller) katmanını temsil eder.
-Gelen HTTP isteklerini alır, bu istekleri işlemek için gerekli olan servis katmanı fonksiyonlarını çağırır ve istemciye uygun HTTP yanıtını döner.
-Her bir controller, belirli bir işlevsel alana odaklanmıştır.
+This folder represents the "C" (Controller) layer of the application.
+It receives incoming HTTP requests, calls the necessary service layer functions to process these requests, and returns the appropriate HTTP response to the client.
+Each controller focuses on a specific functional area.

-## Sorumluluklar
+## Responsibilities

-* **İstek/Yanıt Döngüsünü Yönetme:** Express'in `Request` ve `Response` nesnelerini kullanarak gelen istekleri işler ve yanıtları oluşturur.
+* **Managing Request/Response Cycle:** Processes incoming requests and generates responses using Express's `Request` and `Response` objects.
-* **İstek Doğrulama:** Gelen istek gövdelerini (`body`), parametreleri (`params`) ve sorgu dizelerini (`query`) doğrular.
-Eksik veya geçersiz veri durumunda istemciye 4xx hata kodları ile bilgi verir.
+* **Request Validation:** Validates incoming request bodies (`body`), parameters (`params`), and query strings (`query`).
+In case of missing or invalid data, it informs the client with 4xx error codes.
-* **Servis Katmanını Çağırma:** İş mantığını içeren servisleri (örneğin, `sourcegraphClient`) çağırarak asıl işin yapılmasını sağlar.
+* **Calling Service Layer:** Calls services (e.g., `sourcegraphClient`) containing business logic to perform the actual work.
-* **Yanıt Formatlama:** Servislerden dönen verileri, API spesifikasyonuna (örneğin, OpenAI API formatı) uygun bir şekilde formatlayarak istemciye JSON formatında sunar.
+* **Response Formatting:** Formats the data returned from services in a way that is compatible with the API specification (e.g., OpenAI API format) and presents it to the client in JSON format.
-* **Hata Yönetimi:** İşlemler sırasında oluşan hataları yakalar ve uygun HTTP hata kodları (genellikle 500) ile birlikte loglar.
+* **Error Handling:** Catches errors that occur during operations and logs them along with appropriate HTTP error codes (usually 500).

-## Dosyalar
+## Files

 ### `chat.ts`

-OpenAI uyumlu `/v1/chat/completions` endpoint'ini yönetir.
+Manages the OpenAI-compatible `/v1/chat/completions` endpoint.

-* `chatCompletion`: Ana fonksiyondur.
-Gelen isteği doğrular, modelin desteklenip desteklenmediğini kontrol eder ve isteğin `stream` olup olmamasına göre `handleStreaming` veya `handleNonStreaming` fonksiyonlarını çağırır.
+* `chatCompletion`: This is the main function.
+It validates the incoming request, checks if the model is supported, and calls either `handleStreaming` or `handleNonStreaming` functions based on whether the request is `stream`ing.
-* `handleStreaming`: Server-Sent Events (SSE) kullanarak yanıtı parça parça (chunk) gönderir.
+* `handleStreaming`: Sends the response in chunks using Server-Sent Events (SSE).
-* `handleNonStreaming`: Sourcegraph API'sinden gelen tüm yanıtı birleştirir ve tek bir JSON nesnesi olarak döner.
+* `handleNonStreaming`: Concatenates the entire response from the Sourcegraph API and returns it as a single JSON object.

 ### `health.ts`

-Uygulamanın sağlık durumunu kontrol etmek için kullanılan endpoint'leri yönetir.
+Manages endpoints used to check the application's health status.

-* `healthCheck`: (`/health`) Uygulamanın temel durumunu (uptime, versiyon, environment) içeren basit bir yanıt döner.
+* `healthCheck`: (`/health`) Returns a simple response containing the application's basic status (uptime, version, environment).
-* `detailedHealthCheck`: (`/health/detailed`) Bellek kullanımı, cookie durumu, yapılandırma detayları gibi daha ayrıntılı sistem bilgileri sunar.
+* `detailedHealthCheck`: (`/health/detailed`) Provides more detailed system information such as memory usage, cookie status, and configuration details.
-* `rootEndpoint`: (`/`) Uygulamanın kök dizinine yapılan istekleri karşılar ve proje hakkında genel bilgiler ile mevcut endpoint'lerin bir listesini sunar.
+* `rootEndpoint`: (`/`) Handles requests to the application's root directory and provides general information about the project along with a list of available endpoints.

 ### `models.ts`

-OpenAI uyumlu `/v1/models` endpoint'lerini yönetir.
+Manages the OpenAI-compatible `/v1/models` endpoints.

-* `getModels`: (`/v1/models`) Uygulama yapılandırmasından (artık veritabanından dinamik olarak yüklenen) desteklenen tüm modellerin bir listesini OpenAI formatında döner.
+* `getModels`: (`/v1/models`) Returns a list of all supported models in OpenAI format from the application configuration (now dynamically loaded from the database).
-* `getModel`: (`/v1/models/{model}`) Belirli bir modelin detaylarını döner.
+* `getModel`: (`/v1/models/{model}`) Returns details for a specific model.

 ### `index.ts`

-Bu dosya, klasördeki tüm controller fonksiyonlarını tek bir noktadan dışa aktararak (`export`) kodun daha düzenli ve yönetilebilir olmasını sağlar.
-Bu sayede, `routes` katmanı controller'lara daha temiz bir şekilde erişebilir.
+This file exports all controller functions in the folder from a single point, making the code more organized and manageable.
+This allows the `routes` layer to access controllers more cleanly.